Michel Bercovier: Career

+Retirement

 He retired from the Hebrew University of Jerusalem in 2007 as an emeritus professor.
 From 2010 he is also a professor and head of the school of Computer Science at the Hadassah Academic College, Jerusalem.

 Bercovier has advised more than 30 M.Sc. and 16 Ph.D. students.

 Research

 Professor Bercovier's research work focuses on Computer Aided Design and in Scientific Computation.

 He developed new Finite Element Methods for fluid flows and incompressible materials based on penalty and reduced integration methods that are universally implemented.Together with Pironneau, Olivier he proved the optimality of the Hood Taylor finite element for incompressible fluids.
 He has made contributions to the integration of Computer Aided Design (CAD) and Analysis, developed new methods in surface design, integrated optimal control methods in CAD and cloth simulation for animation.

 He has been involved in multidisciplinary research, teaming with surgeons, biologists and pharmacologists (artificial heart valve modeling, Ca+ discharge in axons, keratotomical surgery, drug release models).

 Bercovier carries joint research with INRIA, Pierre and Marie Curie University, EPFL, IMATI-Pavia, Institute of Applied Geometry (Johannes Kepler University Linz) and MIT, among others.